mhenderson-so/elastic-indexrollup/README.md

   -outhost string
     	(optional) ElasticSearch host to write indexes to.
 If blank, uses the inhost option -outpattern string
-    	The output pattern for indexing the read data, in the Go time format (https://golang.org/pkg/time/#Parse) -threads int
+    	The output pattern for indexing the read data, in the Go time format (https://golang.org/pkg/time/#Parse), or a string containing the phrase ISOWEEK if you want to use ISO Week formatting
+  -threads int
     	Number of worker threads to process.
 Each thread will process one day at a time. (default 3)
 ```